 Mission: Trident Technical College serves as a catalyst for personal, community, and economic development by empowering individuals through education and training.

 - Student achievement

-- Teaching excellence
+- Academic excellence

-- Diversity and Inclusion
+- Diversity and inclusion

 - Academic freedom

 - Global competitiveness

 Trident Technical College is a public, two-year, multi-campus community college that provides quality education and promotes economic development in Berkeley, Charleston and Dorchester counties.